 Pamela Artigas is a mother by choice of a child with bladder exstrophy.
 Pamela has a passion for and an understanding of this rare medical condition.
-In 2009, Pamela adopted her 4-year-old, daughter from China who was born with bladder exstrophy.
+In 2009, Pamela adopted her then 4-year-old daughter from China who was born with bladder exstrophy.
 Since bringing her daughter home, Pamela has dealt with the many hurdles of raising a child with exstrophy including her daughter’s complete primary repair after a late and failed initial closure while in a Chinese orphanage.

 Since then, Pamela has made it her life’s mission to develop a global support network with medical credibility.
-As President and Executive Director of A-BE-C, Pamela’s leadership goals are to forge partnerships with patients, their families, and the medical community to enhance the care and clinical outcomes, provide value and improve the quality of life for the children born with this condition.
+As President and Executive Director of A-BE-C, Pamela’s leadership goals are to forge partnerships with patients, their families, and the medical community to enhance the care and clinical outcomes, provide value and improve the quality of life for children born with this condition.
 A-BE-C provides often hopeless parents around the world with the information, guidance and resources they need to seek treatment.